mborgerson/wiki-export/wiki/DSP.md

 layout: wiki
 ---

-The DSPs in the APU are probably “Parthus MediaStream” DSP core (DSP2410/DSP2420?).
+The DSPs in the APU are probably “Parthus MediaStream” DSP cores (probably the 24-bit DSP2420 “Mozart” code).

 Those are similar to Motorola DSP56362 (DSP56300 Family).
 If so, the datasheet can be found at